VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 So how *do* we inspire people to be confident and dignified?
 Being relatable is a start.
 If you're too garishly obstinate, and base your identity on being proud to stand out, you pre-filter.
 The only people who'll get past your defenses are those who are already as outlandish as you. <sup><sub>[This deserves its own post]</sub></sup>

 Unfortunatley even 'Representation is Inspiring' isn't guaranteed to be true, someone can be relatable without being inspiring.
-<sup><sub>[Logically we only have I→R, not I⇔R, so the entailment doesn't go backwards as in R→I.]</sub></sup>

 If our focus is too narrow (only on the diverse differences), that will prevent us from relating to a potential role-model.
+<sup><sub>[Logically we only have I→R, not I⇔R, so the entailment backwards R→I doesn't hold.]</sub></sup>

-A pro athlete may be 'doing me' (e.g. has the same sex/ethnicity as me), but if I only focus on the differences between us (how much better they are at sport), I'll be daunted and feel they're unrelatable, their prowess unattainable.
+A pro athlete may be 'doing me' (e.g. has the same sex/ethnicity as me), but if I only focus on the differences between us (e.g. how much better they are at sport), I'll be daunted and feel they're unrelatable, their prowess unattainable.
+There is some common ground, there's a *potential* to relate, but it takes some extra effort to *actually* relate.

-Our interpretation matters.

 **We need to deliberately focus on what we have in common,** not define ourselves by our differences.
-Let's focus on the places where the channel dividing us is narrowest (the best places to build a bridge e.g. Calais and Dover), rather than how far-apart are our capitols (e.g. Paris and London).
+When reconciling different groups (e.g. the French and the British) let's focus on what we have in common (e.g. both loving cheese) and the places where the channel dividing us is narrowest (the best places to build a bridge e.g. Calais and Dover), rather than how far-apart are our capitols (e.g. Paris and London).

+{% comment %}
 Pop politics says 'Diversity unities us', but this is deluded.
 Defining ourselves according to our diversity

-Instead we should

-{% comment %}
 {% endcomment %}